jonahkaplan1/jonahkaplan1.github.io/pages/mask_cv.md

 ## Data Cleaning
 _Folder:_ [data_processing](https://github.com/jonahkaplan1/face_mask_detection/tree/master/data_processing)

 In the above process we gather lots of content to be used for training our binary classification model, but we still need to clean the data (see: lesson #1).
-The following was done in order to get our data to a high quality and usable state:
+The following was done in order to get our data to a high quality and usable place:
 * Videos were classified (with or without mask).
 If both states appeared, they were removed
 * Videos were broken down into images, and just the face was extracted from each image
 * The top N images were taken for each video based on face detection confidence.
 This is done to not over-bias one video over the wider dataset